 Additional barriers can exist when recognising abuse and neglect in this group of children.
-This can include: (a) assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; (b) children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs; and (c) communication barriers and difficulties in overcoming these barriers.
+This can include: (a) assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; (b) being more prone to peer group isolation than other children; (c) children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs; and (d) communication barriers and difficulties in overcoming these barriers.